dotnet/AspNetCore.Docs/aspnet/mvc/overview.rst

 View Responsibilities
 ^^^^^^^^^^^^^^^^^^^^^

 Views are responsible for presenting content through the user interface.
+They use the `Razor view engine`_ to embed .NET code in HTML markup.
 There should be minimal logic within views, and any logic in them should relate to presenting content.
 If you find the need to perform a great deal of logic in view files in order to display data from a complex model, consider using a :doc:`View Component </mvc/views/view-components>`, ViewModel, or view template to simplify the view.

 What is ASP.NET Core MVC
 ------------------------